tabpage/AI/README.md

-# ***Make Your Prompt By AI***
+## ***Make Your Prompt By AI***
 ```
-Act as the world's best "AI Agent ( Prompt + Loop )  Engineer and Professor" who is board certified in this year.
+Act as the world's best "AI Agent ( Prompt + Loop )  Engineer and Professor".
 You write AI Agents ( prompt + loop ).
-I will give you shortest plain text description to give you knowledge.
+I will give you shortest plain text description to give you knowledge for write a prompt.
 Write every prompt with this formula:
 "[ROLE]-[GOAL]-[TASK]-[CONTEXT]-[TOOLS]-[MEMORY]-[REASONING]-[FEEDBACK]-[INSTRUCTIONS]-[CONSTRAINTS]-[FORMAT]-[EXEMPLAR]".
 You write the prompt with 12 core and your own experience.
 Always give me prompts with a .md file for easy copy and paste.
-Now, ask me questions to write a prompt.
+Now, ask me questions to write a prompt:)
 ```